apenella/go-ansible/README.md

 ## Why go-ansible?

-Go-ansible was created to address the challenge of managing the execution of complex Ansible playbooks that required a large number of extra variables.
-Instead of reimplementing Ansible's logic, I built an abstraction layer over existing Ansible commands to streamline this process.
+Go-ansible was created to address the challenge of managing complex Ansible playbooks that require a large number of extra variables.
+Rather than reimplementing Ansible’s logic, the library provides an abstraction layer over the existing Ansible commands, streamlining their execution from a Go application.

 Originally, the library was a wrapper around the `ansible-playbook` command and was tightly coupled with the [Stevedore](https://gostevedore.github.io/) project.
 However, thanks to the contributions, feedback, and advice from the community, it has evolved into a general-purpose solution.
-Today, _go-ansible_ supports various commands, including `ansible-playbook`, `ansible`, and `ansible-galaxy`, and allows fine-grained control over settings and output management to accommodate diverse use cases.
+Today, _go-ansible_ supports the execution of various commands, including `ansible-playbook`, `ansible`, and `ansible-galaxy`, and allows fine-grained control over settings and output management to accommodate diverse use cases.

 ## Key Features

-- **Ansible Command Execution**: Execute Ansible commands—including `ansible-playbook`, `ansible`, `ansible-galaxy`, and `ansible-inventory`, directly from Go applications.
+- **Ansible Command Execution**: Execute Ansible commands, including `ansible-playbook`, `ansible`, `ansible-galaxy`, and `ansible-inventory`, directly from Go applications.
 - **Workflow Orchestration**: Chain multiple Ansible executions into a workflow, allowing you to run commands sequentially (e.g., installing roles/collections and executing playbooks) in a single workflow.
 - **Flexible Configuration**: Customise Ansible environment variables and settings through Go code, supporting advanced use cases and bespoke workflows.
 - **Vault Integration**: Manage Ansible Vault secrets, including encrypted variables, password files, and multiple password sources.